Abbott talks plan to address mass shootings in Texas after Odessa

 RELATED: Governor Abbott releases new report on school safety efforts

-However, after two mass shootings in the span of a single month, reporters pressed Gov. Abbott on what else is being done to prevent more mass shooting events in Texas.
-Abbott says since the El Paso shooting on Aug.
-3, there have been numerous discussions as to further actions to prevent future shootings.
-He says there an urgent need to take swift action.
+However, after two mass shootings in the span of a month, reporters pressed Gov. Abbott on what else is being done to prevent more mass shooting events in Texas.
+Gov. Abbott says since the El Paso shooting on August 3, there have been numerous discussions as to further actions to prevent future shootings.
+He says there is an urgent need to take swift action.

 RELATED: Gov. Greg Abbott announces Texas Safety Commission to develop 'action plan' after El Paso attacks